arthurmeltonyan/datasciencetools/README.rst

 Installation
 ------------

-The recommended way of launching the application out of ``datasciencetools`` list is to simply use terminal:
+The recommended way of launching the application out of ``datasciencetools`` is to simply use terminal:

 .. code:: sh